 The lives and careers of White and Gilroy—along with creative contemporaries of the post–civil rights era such as Bob Marley, Toni Morrison, Stuart Hall, and Pauline Kael—should matter to anyone who craves deeper and fresher thinking about cultural industries, racism, nationalism, belonging, and identity.

 “A must-read for all committed to a critically engaged approach to the study of race, inequality, and counter-cultural musings.
 Daniel McNeil offers a lucid, smart, well-written, and wonderfully novel contribution to twenty-first-century Black studies scholarship.
-It is truly a superb reflection on the deep histories of Black Atlantic intellectual thought.”– Kamari Maxine Clarke, distinguished professor, University of Toronto
+It is truly a superb reflection on the deep histories of Black Atlantic intellectual thought.”– Kamari Maxine Clarke, distinguished professor of Transnational Justice and Sociolegal Studies, University of Toronto

 “A thoroughly original account of two mavericks of Black public intellectualism who, while vastly different in tone, temperament, and politics, are both witness to the complex, ludic, and ultimately loving promise of the Black radical archive.
 Thinking While Black is a testament to deep anti-racist political yearnings that are challenging but not contrarian, strident but not polemical, errant but not wayward, and utopian but never naive.
 A serious book by a serious thinker.”– Sivamohan Valluvan, author of The Clamour of Nationalism: Race and Nation in Twenty-first-century Britain